fermmm/group-date/readme/deploying-aws.md

 3. Get the access keys required to make automatic changes.
 To do that follow [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 Add the keys in the .env file in the corresponding variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`.

-4. Open the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and copy the name of the bucket, something that looks like: **elasticbeanstalk-us-east-1-123456789**, then paste it as the value of **AWS_BUCKET_NAME** in the .env file.
+4. Open the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and copy the name of the bucket, something that looks like: **elasticbeanstalk-us-east-1-123456789**, then go to the .env file and paste it as the value of **AWS_BUCKET_NAME** and also **IMAGES_HOST**, for **IMAGES_HOST** add **https://** at the beginning and **.s3.amazonaws.com/images** at the end, it should look like this: **https://elasticbeanstalk-us-east-1-123456789.s3.amazonaws.com/images**

+5. In the .env file set **USING_AWS** to **true**

-5. Initialize the configuration of `eb` following [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
+6. Initialize the configuration of `eb` following [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
 When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website (you must type the password, pasting seems to not work).

-6. Execute this command: `eb codesource local`
+7. Execute this command: `eb codesource local`

-7. From this step we will enable the connection between Beanstalk and Neptune, looks like it should be enabled by default but it's not.
+8. From this step we will enable the connection between Beanstalk and Neptune, looks like it should be enabled by default but it's not.
 Open the "VPC Management Console", you can use [this link](https://console.aws.amazon.com/vpc/).

-8. On the left navigation panel go to Security Groups then click "Create Security Group", in the name field enter "All open" or whatever you want.
+9. On the left navigation panel go to Security Groups then click "Create Security Group", in the name field enter "All open" or whatever you want.
 In the "Inbound rules" panel click "Add rule", for the type set "All TCP" on the Source field set "Anywhere-IPv4" then click "Create security group" on the bottom

-9. Go to the "Neptune Console" [you can use this link](https://console.aws.amazon.com/neptune/home), select your database cluster and click "Modify"
+10. Go to the "Neptune Console" [you can use this link](https://console.aws.amazon.com/neptune/home), select your database cluster and click "Modify"

-10. Under "VPC security group" add the security group you just created (in step 7)
+11. Under "VPC security group" add the security group you just created (in step 7)

-11. Click "Continue" on the bottom > select "Immediately" > click "Modify"
+12. Click "Continue" on the bottom > select "Immediately" > click "Modify"

-12. In the Neptune dashboard click on the database name, you should see 2 endpoints one of type "Writer" and one of type "Reader", copy the endpoint name of the writer, something that should look like: `database-1.cluster-abc123.us-east-1.neptune.amazonaws.com`.
+13. In the Neptune dashboard click on the database name, you should see 2 endpoints one of type "Writer" and one of type "Reader", copy the endpoint name of the writer, something that should look like: `database-1.cluster-abc123.us-east-1.neptune.amazonaws.com`.
 Paste the address on the .env file on the `DATABASE_URL` variable, add `wss://` at the beginning and `:8080/gremlin` at the end, like in the comment of that variable.
       It should look like this: `DATABASE_URL = wss://database-1.cluster-abc123.us-east-1.neptune.amazonaws.com:8182/gremlin`.
 Save the file.

 Now you are ready to upload the application to the server just run: